chainGers-2021/ERC-721-and-IPFS-Dapp/README.md

-# ERC-721 NFT on IPFS Dapp
+# ERC-721 NFT and IPFS Dapp

 #### This is a Dapp that uploads files on IPFS and mints its corresponding NFT of ERC-721 standard on Blockchain.